m-a-s-h-e-d/bprp-linux/README.md

 # To Do
 - [ ] Add prompt for Win64 file path
-- [ ] Add argument for command to launch game upon authentication

 # Bugs & Issues
 Create a GitHub issue along with steps to recreate the problem